jkoschma/genexplain-platform/docs/source/Proteomics_new.md

 input gene set, a default cutoff for Score at 0.2, for FDR at 0.05, and for Z-score at 1.0.
-The input form and the resulting tables are very similar to the workflow described above, “Find master regulators in networks (TRANSPATH®)”, please refer to Section 5.1.1.1.
+The input form and the resulting tables are very similar to the workflow described above, “Find master regulators in networks (TRANSPATH®)”.

 The major difference between these two workflows is the underlying database applied for the network analysis, either TRANSPATH® or GeneWays.

-More details about the GeneWays and TRANSPATH® databases can be found in Sections 19.5 and 19.7, respectively.
+More details about the GeneWays and TRANSPATH® databases can be found in the databases section respectively.

 ## Find common effectors